prashant9394/helm-charts/usecases/tee-attestation/deployment.md

 Cleanup steps that needs to be done for a fresh deployment
 * Uninstall all the chart deployments.
-* Cleanup the data at NFS mount and trustagent data mount on each nodes (/opt/trustagent)
+* Cleanup the data at NFS mount and FDA data mount on each nodes(/etc/fda and /var/log/fda).
 * Remove all objects(secrets, rbac, clusterrole, service account) related namespace related to deployment ```kubectl delete ns <namespace>```.

 **Note**: